eric-therond/azure_devops_backup/README.md

 ## What is backed up

-- source code following the original hierarchy (project, repository)
+- source code following the original hierarchy (project, repository (all branches))
 - work items and comments